Writing a novel had been in the back of my mind ever since being a young girl playing with my Grandma’s typewriter.

 For me having a weekly word count target really helped.
 It meant I could break down the minimum number of words I could do each day and still achieve my target.
 Mine was 5000 words each week.
 That means in four months I’d have something resembling a novel.
 80,000 words in four months.
 Some of which are probably nonsensical, but now I had something to mould, something to edit and to improve.

-Lastly, with regards to writer’s block and not feeling “inspired” I carried on.
+Lastly, with regard to writer’s block and not feeling “inspired” I carried on.
 Writing a novel is hard.
 Some days I was so tired, but I’d still sit and write something, anything, to add to my word count.
 Even if it was just 300 words.
 I’d attempt to make it up the following day/week if I fell behind.

 Also, I found that blogging here became a little escape too.
 Yet it kept me writing.
 The voice here is my voice and it gave my “book brain” a rest.